 Bub started school in the fall of 1945, just as WWII was coming to an end.
 “They put me on the bus.
 And I didn’t want to go, ’cause I’d have rather stayed here with the cows” he told me.
 “I went to school 12 years at McAdoo, up through the 12th grade.”

 The first school in McAdoo was established in 1908, predating even the official formation of the town in 1915.[1]For more information on McAdoo schools and Dickens county, please refer to the Dickens County Historical Commission.
-The McAdoo school where Bub attended, and his father Raymond Eldredge before him (Class of 1932) was built in 1928, and continued until its closure in 1985, one of several school district consolidations in Texas during the mid-1980s.
+The McAdoo school where Bub attended, and his father Raymond Eldredge before him (Class of 1932) was built in 1928.
+It continued in operation until the closure of the school district in 1985, one of several consolidations in Texas during the mid-1980s.
 The main school building itself, however, thanks to local volunteers and donors, is immaculately preserved.[2]For more information, contact the McAdoo School Historical Society, at P.O.
 Box 86, McAdoo, TX, 79243 Bub gave me the full tour.

 The desks, the books, the auditorium, all just as they were–silent now but somehow expectant, as if the bell might ring any moment, students bursting in.
 Bub told a few stories of his school days, standing in the very same classroom where they’d unfolded decades ago.
 Were these remembrances he was sharing?
 Or echoes from the past?